The Beginning of Athlete-Centered Media

 But not only can you see the tide changing…you can feel it.

 And this is especially true in sports.

-As covered in Issue No 2: Digital Media Publishers, the way we consume our written material is changing.
+As covered in Digital Media Publishers, the way we consume our written material is changing.

 The future of content will be led by creators building their own brands and audiences controlling their own programming.

 And I have the perfect place to begin.

 Up until a few years ago, anytime you watched a sports broadcast or listened to a post-game show you had the typical journalist/communications people covering it.

 Tony Romo went from being a top-tier NFL quarterback to arguably the best on-air broadcaster in football.

 And there’s no reason to think Tom Brady won’t be just as good once his 10-year $300M FOX deal goes into effect upon his retirement.